Mobile Abattoir Technology

 - Register the harvesting team to ensure competent slaughter personnel that are healthy and have a partially acceptable slaughter procedure in the veld as well as partial meat inspection.

-- Have an approved slaughter facility (abattoir) to complete the slaughter and fulfill the requirements of the law e.g. approved facility and final meat inspection.
+- Have an approved slaughter facility (abattoir) to complete the slaughter and fulfil the requirements of the law e.g. approved facility and final meat inspection.

 - Have an approved deboning/processing facility to finish the product to customer requirements.